-MTV is reportedly working on a UK version of its hit reality show Catfish.
+MTV has announced a first UK version of its hit reality show Catfish.

 The series seeks to reveal the truth about those in online relationships as the show's team seek to discover if the person on the other side of the screen is really who they say they are.